Saptarshi-ux/python-practice/README.md

 - Square Digits (CodeWars)
 - Sum of two smallest numbers from an array (CodeWars)
 - multiplicative persistence (CodeWars)
+- Checking if three sides make a triangle or not (CodeWars)

 More problems will be added regularly as part of my daily practice.